Champions League draw: Barcelona-PSG clash headlines round of 16, Chelsea face Atletico

 Barcelona’s clash against last season’s runner-up Paris Saint-Germain headlines the Uefa Champions League round of 16 fixtures as the draw for the first knockout round was completed on Monday.

-Defending champions Bayern Munich, who are yet to lose a match since the beginning of the last season in the Champions League, face Italy’s Lazio in what will be the first meeting between the two sides.
+Defending champions Bayern Munich, who are yet to lose a match since the beginning of the last season in the Champions League and beat PSG in the 2020 final, face Italy’s Lazio in what will be the first meeting between the two sides in this event.

-Frank Lampard’s Chelsea were handed a tough draw, facing Atletico Madrid in the first knockout round of Europe’s most coveted club event.
+Frank Lampard’s Chelsea were handed a tough draw, facing Atletico Madrid in the first knockout round of Europe’s most coveted club competition.
+The 2012 winners face Diego Simeone’s side who

-English giants Manchester City and Liverpool will both be facing Bundesliga clubs, taking on Borussian Monchengladbach and RB Leipzig.
+English giants Manchester City and Liverpool will both be facing Bundesliga clubs, taking on Borussian Monchengladbach and RB Leipzig respectively.

+Pep Guardiola’s Manchester City team, still seeking a first Champions League title, must get past Gladbach who were one of the surprise packages in the group stages as they almost topped a group that had Real Madrid and Inter Milan.

+Cristiano Ronaldo and Juventus will play Portuguese side Porto, winners in 2004, while the competition’s most successful side Madrid take on last season’s surprise quarter-finalists Atalanta.

 The round of 16 first legs are scheduled for 16/17/23/24 February, with the second legs on 9/10/16/17 March.
 The teams that finished first in their groups will play the second leg at home.